ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/resharding.markdown

 Our promise to [data subscription](../sharding/subscriptions) workers is that we send all data **at least once**.
-We also do our best not to send documents twice, but it is the responsibility of the worker to check whether a document is duplicated or not.
+As in a non-sharded database, we do our best not to send documents twice, but it is the responsibility of the worker to check whether a document is duplicated or not.

 ---